14.5 Blood

 Erythrocytes

-The most numerous cells in blood are red blood cells, also called .
+The most numerous cells in blood are red blood cells, also called erythrocytes.
 One microlitre of blood contains between 4.2 and 6.1 million red blood cells, and red blood cells make up about 25% of all the cells in the human body.
 The cytoplasm of a mature erythrocyte is almost completely filled with hemoglobin, the iron-containing protein that binds with oxygen and gives the cell its red colour.
-In order to provide maximum space for hemoglobin, mature erythrocytes lack a cell and most .
+In order to provide maximum space for hemoglobin, mature erythrocytes lack a cell nucleus and most organelles.
 They are little more than sacks of hemoglobin.

 • In the ABO system, there are two common antigens, called antigen A and antigen B. There are four ABO blood types, A (only A antigen), B (only B antigen), AB (both A and B antigens), and O (neither A nor B antigen).
 The ABO antigens are illustrated in Figure 14.5.4.